paypal/squbs/docs/marshalling.md

     unmarshaller(MyClass.class);
 ```

-These marshallers and unmarshallers can be used as part of the [Akka HTTP Routing DSL](http://doc.akka.io/docs/akka-http/current/java/http/routing-dsl/overview.html) or as part of [invoking marshalling/unmarshalling](#invoking-marshallingunmarshalling) discussed in this document, below.
+These marshallers and unmarshallers can be used as part of the [pekko HTTP Routing DSL](http://doc.pekko.io/docs/pekko-http/current/java/http/routing-dsl/overview.html) or as part of [invoking marshalling/unmarshalling](#invoking-marshallingunmarshalling) discussed in this document, below.

 The following examples configure the `DefaultScalaModule` with the `ObjectMapper`: